daknob/eldim/README.md

 By default eldim logs to `stdout` and `stderr`, so if you are using the provided `systemd` unit file, all its logs will be available in `syslog`.

-## Limitations
-There are a few known limitations of eldim that will hopefully be resolved in future versions.
-The most notable ones are:

-### High RAM Usage
-Due to the way the encryption function and the data upload function works, each uploaded file may exist in memory one or two times.
-That means that if you upload a 100 MB file, this request alone may need up to 200 MB of RAM to be served.
-There are some small optimizations to generally require only one copy of the file in memory, but right now for a few ms / sec two copies may exist at the same time.

-This is the most serious limitation of eldim.
-It can limit the number of parallel requests very quickly, depending on the server RAM and the file sizes.

-### Symmetric Encryption
-Since encryption is symmetric, the key to decrypt all files must always be stored in the eldim configuration file.
-If the eldim server is hacked, attackers may be able to obtain this and be able to decrypt all backups.
-This can be a problem since the API keys are also stored in the exact same file, and can give them access to the files themselves.